Technology Initiative Grant Program

 Reporting, Compliance Requirements & Applicable Law

-Technology Initiative Grants (TIGs) are subject to the same rules and regulations as other grants from LSC.
+TIGs are subject to the same rules and regulations as other grants from LSC.
 For guidance on the operation and responsibilities of LSC and its grantees, review the Rules & Regulations page on the LSC website.
-TIG awards are also subject to TIG Grant Assurances.
-Grant assurances from past TIG cycles and additional guidance are available below.
+TIG awards are also subject to TIG Grant Assurances found on the TIG Compliance page.
+See also the TIG Reporting section under Grantee Guidance for information on: